kyleaoman/martini/docs/source/sources/index.rst

 refer to the API documentation of the class.

-There is also a :class:`~martini.sources.swiftgalaxy_source.SWIFTGalaxySource` source module for SWIFT_ simulation data in conjunction with Velociraptor_ or Caesar_ halo catalogues; support for `HBT+`_ and/or SOAP_ is also planned.
+There is also a :class:`~martini.sources.swiftgalaxy_source.SWIFTGalaxySource` source module for SWIFT_ simulation data in conjunction with SOAP_, Velociraptor_ or Caesar_ halo catalogues.
+There is also a variant for the COLIBRE simulations, the :class:`~martini.sources.colibre_source.ColibreSource` module.
-:class:`~martini.sources.colibre_source.ColibreSource` module exists, but since this galaxy formation model is still under development this is currently experimental functionality.

 Finally, there is an :class:`~martini.sources.so_source.SOSource` module that interfaces with the SimObj_ package.
 That package is no longer maintained, but may facilitate working